Psyduck music festival massacre: Gathering

 For five years, Psyduck music gatherings were held once every two months, with the location of the party kept a secret.
 In many cases, even the organizers didn't know where the party would take place until right before the event began.
 The 2023 location was a pastoral-looking wadi between Nir Oz and Nirim, was chosen by one of the party organizers, Moshe Amzaleg, from Tifrah in Eshkol regional council.
 The party was arranged as a covert gathering, funded by the participants and without police authorization and undisclosed to the authorities.

 Approximately 100 people took part in the event, which was considerably smaller compared to the well-known Nova festival near Re'im.

 Attack

-The party started on 6 October around midnight.
-On the early morning of 7 October, while people were dancing to sound of music, a barrage of rockets started.
-Partygoers quickly realized that this was no ordinary barrage.
-According to the testimonies of survivors, a motorized Hamas paraglider came near the party venue, but did not attack them.
-After that, Palestinian militants arrived at the venue by foot and motorized vehicles from the Gaza Strip.
-As the shooting increased, some of the festival participants decided to run away, while others stayed hiding until the arrival of the Israel Defense Forces a few hours later.
+The festival began at approximately midnight on 6 October.
+In the early hours of 7 October, a barrage of rockets was launched while attendees were dancing.
+According to survivor testimony, a motorized paraglider operated by Hamas militants approached the festival area but did not attack the attendees at that time.
+Subsequently, Palestinian militants entered the area on foot and in motor vehicles after crossing from the Gaza Strip.
+As the gunfire intensified, some festival participants attempted to flee, while others remained in hiding until the arrival of the Israel Defense Forces several hours later.

 Some of those who decided to flee encountered Al-Qassam militants, and were killed while trying to escape on the roads, in shelters, or at nearby kibbuzim, Nirim, Nir-Oz and Kissufim.
 In total, seventeen of the festival participants were killed.